-- viii.
-MDE OIL CONTROL PROGRAM (COMPLIANCE AND REMEDIATION) - 3.
-THE CONTRACTOR SHALL PROVIDE THE PHONE NUMBERS OF THREE PERSONNEL, INCLUDING THE PROJECT SUPERINTENDENT, WHO MAY BE CONTACTED IN AN EMERGENCY. - TE WHO SHALL BE ON CALL 24 HO RS PER DAY FO
+- 3. THE CONTRACTOR SHALL PROVIDE THE PHONE NUMBERS OF THREE PERSONNEL, INCLUDING THE PROJECT SUPERINTENDENT, WHO MAY BE CONTACTED IN AN EMERGENCY. - 4.
+THE CONTRACTOR SHALL PROVIDE THE NAME AND PHONE NUMBERS OF THE PROJECT SECURITY COORDINATOR AND THE DESIGNATED ALTERNATE WHO SHALL BE ON CALL 24 HOURS PER DAY FOR CONTACT REGARDING SECURITY ISSUES (REMOVE NOTE IF NOT APPLICABLE)